OpenNMS/elasticsearch-drift-plugin/DEVEL.md

 ## Releasing

 Versioning uses Maven's revision mechanism (cf. https://maven.apache.org/maven-ci-friendly.html).
 Tag the release and push.
 The CI pipeline automatically derives the corresponding version from the tag name.

-After a version was released increase the `revison` property in the parent pom to the next snapshot development version.
+After the plugin was released for a specific ES version the `revison` property in the parent pom needs **not** to be changed.
+There may come more ES versions for which the same plugin version will be released.
+Only if the functionality of the plugin is changed the `revision` property in the parent pom needs to be changed to the next snapshot version.

 Tag names must have the form: